Guinness World Records: Change in business model

 Traditionally, the company made a large amount of its revenue via book sales to interested readers, especially children.
-The rise of the Internet began to cut into book sales in the 2000s and forward, part of a general decline in the book industry.
+The rise of the Internet began to cut into book sales starting in the 2000s, part of a general decline in the book industry.
 According to a 2017 story by Planet Money of NPR, Guinness began to realise that a lucrative new revenue source to replace falling book sales was the would-be record-holders themselves.
 While any person can theoretically send in a record to be verified for free, the approval process is slow.
 Would-be record breakers that paid fees ranging from US$12,000 to US$500,000 would be given advisors, adjudicators, help in finding good records to break as well as suggestions for how to do it, prompt service, and so on.
 In particular, corporations and celebrities seeking a publicity stunt to launch a new product or draw attention to themselves began to hire Guinness World Records, paying them for finding a record to break or to create a new category just for them.
+As such, they have been described as a native advertising company, with no clear distinction between content and advertisement.